Is MoviePass a good deal?

 What the heck is MoviePass?

 MoviePass made headlines a few years back with this Netflix-like idea of all-you-can-watch movies, but the price tag was significantly higher: $50 per month.
-The math had the potential to work in your favor, but only if you saw at least 4-5 movies each billing period -- probably not realistic for most folks.
+The math had the potential to work in your favor, but only if you saw at least 4 to 5 movies each billing period -- probably not realistic for most folks.

 This huge price cut feels like a game-changer, though.
 (The interwebs seem to agree: I've been trying to set up an account for the past half hour.
 The MoviePass site is sufficiently slammed that I haven't yet succeeded.)